 Having said that, the Python Power Twister is awesome and more up my alley than the OYO gym.
 With this lightweight and compact piece of office workout equipment, you have the ability to shred your chest, serratus, back, low lats, shoulders, and biceps in the comfort of your office.
 It’s also great for working up a quick pump in case the officemate you’ve been crushing hard on happens to walk by.

 The final feature I want to highlight is the internal safety spring in the Python Power Twister.
-Power twisters are inherently somewhat dangerous in the event that one snaps while using it.
+Power twisters are inherently somewhat dangerous in the event that one snaps during use.
 The built-in safety spring in the Python Power Twister keeps the handles together should the coil snap.

 The MaxiClimber is one of those rare pieces of “As Seen on TV” gym equipment that actually works, however, that doesn’t mean it’s as amazing as they want you to believe.
 It does work, yet it’s surely not the best office gym equipment, hence why I ranked it after the bikes, portable gyms, and mini-ellipticals.
 With that out of the way, let’s focus on what makes the MaxiClimber worthy of a spot in my Top 10.